 In this guide, we'll take a look at some average costs involved in looking after your beloved pooch.

-The most common price for a dog is between £400-£500, but the cost of buying a dog varies massively depending on whether you want a fashionable pedigree or a loveable mongrel, but according to statistics from theidol.com, the average cost for a dog in 2020 was just over £900.
+Obviously, the cost of buying a dog varies massively depending on whether you want a fashionable pedigree or a loveable mongrel, but according to statistics from theidol.com, the average cost for a dog in 2020 was just over £900.

 Vaccinations can protect your dog against a whole host of diseases, from kennel cough to deadly infections such as canine distemper.
 Your dog's initial set of vaccines should set you back between £30 and £60 (which is a lot cheaper than treating the diseases!)

 Once your puppy is 6-9 weeks old, they can have their first vaccinations, known as the primary course of injections.
 They will usually get 2 or 3 jabs, administered 2-4 weeks apart.
 If you've rescued an older dog, and you are unsure whether they have been vaccinated it's best to err on the side of caution and get them vaccinated as soon as possible.

 Once your dog has had the primary course of injections, they will only need one jab per year from then on to keep their immunity topped up.

 Prices vary around the country, but the cost for spaying a female dog can range from around £130 to £365 and neutering a male dog from around £110 to £300.

 Not only can neutering your pet prevent any unwanted pregnancies, but it can also benefit their health and prevent certain diseases from occurring from uterine infections to potentially fatal cancer.
 So, it may be a price well worth paying.